To this day I still remember how cool my older cousins were to me. They always had fancy spinning reels and the best spinning rods available.

 Plus they struck a chord with me by making the reel seat from durable stainless steel.
 I love being able to rely on the sturdy construction of a well made reel seat because I have thrown my reel in the water before.
 Cheap reel seats are a no-go.

 While I’m not always a fan of split grip style rods, the EVA foam combination makes this an insanely lightweight rod for long use.
 It’s a great choice if you want a rod that’s featherlight.

 How to Choose the Best Spinning Rod For You

 These days there are so many materials, construction techniques, and important factors that go into picking out a rod.
 Let’s go through them now.

 - Reel Seats and Spinning Rods

 - Spinning Rod Action

 Reel Seats and Spinning Rods

 This is one of those “obvious” features that has to be correct if you hope to use a spinning reel with your rod.
-Spinning reels are designed to sit below the rod and therefore you’ll need a bottom seated rod for your fishing.
+Spinning reels are designed to sit below the rod and therefore you’ll need a bottom-seated rod to pair with a spinning reel.